-Smoke-free law linked to 12% decrease in child asthma hospital admissions, study findsJanuary 21st, 2013 in Pediatrics /
+Smoke-free law linked to 12% decrease in child asthma hospital admissions, study findsJanuary 21, 2013 in Medicine & Health / Pediatrics

 The introduction of smoke-free legislation in England was immediately followed by a fall in the number of children admitted to hospital with asthma symptoms, a new study has found.